physimals/verbena/doc/command.rst

 mask supplied (``mask.nii.gz``) which will normally have been derived from a brain extraction using BET or other equivalent tool.

+Note that you should ensure that your data is scaled so that intensity values are not too large (e.g. of the order of 1000 at most).
+Very large absolute intensity values (e.g. more than 10^5) can cause problems with the Bayesian inference as 'large' variances used for non-informative priors are no longer 'large' compared to the data values.

 AIFs
 ----